• LinkedIn

 HOW TO WRITE A COVERING LETTER

-To set yourself apart from the competition produce a positive and relevant cover letter that directly relates to the job you are applying for.
+To set yourself apart from the competition produce a positive and relevant covering letter that directly relates to the job you are applying for.

 DO I NEED A COVER LETTER?

-A cover letter should always accompany your CV, unless you are told otherwise.
-It allows you to personalise an application and highlight key areas of your CV in more depth.
+A covering letter should always accompany your CV, unless you are told otherwise.
+It enables you to personalise your application and showcase essential aspects of your CV in greater detail.
+Hiring Managers may also utilise them to gain a better understanding of your personality, attention to detail, and written communication skills.

 HOW DO I WRITE A COVER LETTER?